operator-framework/oria-operator/README.md

 default     test-x8hdc   ClusterRole/test   33m
 ```

-Now, let's update the scopeinstance with a new namespace.
-Created `test` namespace.
+Now, let's update the `ScopeInstance` with a new namespace.
+Create the `test` namespace with:

 ```
 $ kubectl create namespace test namespace/test created
 ```

-ScopeInstance is updated as shown below.
+Update the `ScopeInstance` to look similar to:

 ```
 apiVersion: operators.io.operator-framework/v1